 Ease of Use: 5/5

-Without fail, Macphun creates clean and easy to use products like Aurora HDR and Luminar.
+Without fail, Skylum creates clean and easy-to-use products like Aurora HDR and Luminar.
 A consistent layout across all of their products makes it easy to transition between programs or learn a new one.
 Snapheal is no exception, featuring a prominent toolbar and simple editing panel.
 Everything is extremely intuitive and one can get started with the program without reading any tutorial material.
 I especially enjoyed the way the interface is divided.
 You only see those toolbars that are relevant for a specific action.
 The division between erasing, retouching, and adjustment is arranged in such a way that you do not need tools from multiple panels at once, which prevents buried and hidden tools.

-The support resources for Macphun’s products are abundant, and Snapheal CK has a wide variety of support options available to users.
+The support resources for Skylum’s products are abundant, and Snapheal CK has a wide variety of support options available to users.
 The FAQ section for the product is descriptive and well written, making it easy to find and solve your problem.
 If you can’t find the answer, you can always contact customer support via email, which produces fast and descriptive responses.
 For example, I sent the following query and received a response in less than 24 hours:

 Adobe Photoshop CC (Mac & Windows)